-GCSE English Language grades 7 to 9.
-GCSE English Literature grades 7 to 9.
+GCSE English Language and Literature at grades 7 or above.

-A good A Level English student will
+A good A Level English student will:

-- love reading; all texts are given out in advance; - expect to read ahead in preparation for discussion work; - enjoy exchanging ideas in discussion; - have an ability to think and research independently; - have a good written style: there will be 8-10 written assignments a term.
+- Love reading; all texts are given out in advance; - Expect to read ahead in preparation for discussion work; - Enjoy exchanging ideas in discussion; - Posses the ability to think and research independently; - Have a good written style: there will be 8-10 written assignments a term.

-Over the two-year course pupils will study at least eight texts spread across three units.
+Over the two-year course, students will study at least eight texts spread across three units.
 This includes three novels, two poetry texts, three plays, a range of unseen prose extracts and literary criticism.
 The assessment comprises two examination papers and a coursework component.
 The examination papers are sat at the end of Upper Sixth.

 Exam Component 1: Drama and Poetry pre-1900.
-Closed text examination (40%)

-A written examination paper with two sections:
+Closed text examination (40%) A written examination paper with two sections:

 Section 1: Shakespeare.
 There will be two questions on the set play; one asks for a close analysis of an extract from the play and the second asks students to respond to a proposition referring to the whole play.
-The set text is currently Measure for Measure.
+The set text will be either Othello or King Lear.

 Section 2: Drama and Poetry pre-1900.
-A comparative study of one drama text,

-Webster's The Duchess of Malfi, and one poetry text, The Merchant's Prologue and Tale, from Chaucer's The Canterbury Tales.
+A comparative study of one drama text, Webster's The Duchess of Malfi, and one poetry text, The Merchant's Prologue and Tale, from Chaucer's The Canterbury Tales.